 The coffee world is more diverse and exciting than ever.

 When you look at things from that perspective, Geisha is just one of many special coffees.
 But it’s one that already stands out from the “crowd” because of its price.
-Blame it on the hype that, once again, I just can’t take seriously.
+Blame it on the coffee industry hype that, once again, I just can’t take seriously.

 I’d rather claim that a Geisha coffee finds buyers at the asked-for price no matter what.
-Folks don’t care that Geisha production doesn’t represent a commitment to improving the value chain.
+Coffee lovers don’t care that Geisha production doesn’t represent a commitment to improving the value chain.
 Nor do they pay attention to how it’s roasted.
 It’s enough that it exists and that it’s labeled the best coffee in the world.

 Let’s not forget Geisha is a really high-quality product.
 The coffee farmers have to put in a lot of effort, cultivating the plants with care and attention.
 Plus, Geisha is a relatively low-yielding varietal, so mass production seems out of the question.

 Still, as soon as this expensive coffee enters the mainstream — which will surely happen — that’ll be the end of it.
-Once you can buy Geisha coffee at the McCafe around the corner, or if large chains start growing the expensive coffee, this special varietal will go the same way as any good coffee.
+Once you can buy Panamanian Geisha coffees at the McCafe around the corner, or if large chains start growing the expensive coffee, this special varietal will go the same way as any good coffee.

-All that to say “special” coffee has nothing to do with a name or a varietal.
+All that to say, “special” coffee has nothing to do with a name or a varietal.
 It can just as easily come from Ethiopia or Costa Rica, and the coffee plantation can be large or small.
 It’s the careful and sustainable production that makes the difference.
 You can’t define quality by price.
 Or by the story.

 How do you see it?
 Have you tried Geisha coffee?
 Did it change your life?
 I look forward to your comments!
 Thanks for reading!